I have assembled here some of my unpublished stories, as well as some deleted/alternate scenes from published books.

 Candice Kennedy finally gets her exclusive interview… or so she thinks.

-I send it along with an apology note that read:
+I sent it along with an apology note that read: